The New Psychology of Leadership (2006) is an evidence-based investigation of the psychology and social dynamics of leadership.

 #7.
 The 3 Core Dimensions of Collective Action

-The authors propose helpful questions and answer format to summarize the core dimensions of group action:
+The authors propose a helpful question-and-answer format to summarize the core dimensions of group action:

 - Who acts together?
 Those who feel part of a common social category